 #14: The “Let Me In” Glass Door Moment Every Dog Owner Knows

-You know that exact second when you’re inside, cozy, and you hear the thud of paws on glass?
-You look up and there’s your dog — nose smashed against the door, big eyes locked on you like you’ve personally betrayed them.
+You know that exact second when you’re inside, cozy, and you hear a thud of paws on glass?
+You look up and there’s your dog – nose smashed against the door, big eyes staring at you like you’ve personally betrayed them.

-This photo is that moment.
-A sleek black steel-framed glass door with a grid panel design catches a golden-hour sunset reflection outside, and one very determined dog is staging a one-pup protest at the entrance.
+This photo is my favorite – the sleek black steel-framed glass door with a grid panel design catches a golden-hour sunset glow outside, and one very determined dog is staging a one-pup protest at the entrance.

-And honestly?
-Install a low-profile door handle lever — easier for you to open fast when your dog is really putting on a show.
+Or install a low-profile door handle lever so it’s easier for you to open fast when your dog is putting on a show.

-Keep the exterior landscaping minimal.
-A small patch of grass and a low shrub like in this photo makes the dog the star, not the yard.
+Keep the outside landscaping minimal.
+A little patch of grass and a low shrub work fine – this way the dog is the star, not the yard.

 📸 Photo credit: Instagram @wellbornwright